nobl9/observability-demo/README.md

 ## Usage

+**NOTE** *This is a demo, and meant to be used in development and testing.
+Please to do not use this in a production deployment*

 To create the resources, take a look at the example in `./examples/complete`.
 From the example directory, you can run `terraform apply` or add the module to your own project.
 Refer to the